United States Nurse Practitioner Masters Degree On Campus Programs

 Types of Programs at Nurse Practitioner Masters Degree Schools

-influence on your choice of nurse practitioner masters degree schools may be the focus areas offered.
+One major influence on your choice of nurse practitioner masters degree schools may be the focus areas offered.
 This might have to do with the type of healthcare you're interested in providing, the type of facility, and the types of patients you might see.
 You concentration will likely impact the program's curriculum, clincial requirements and end goals.
-Here are some examples of the kinds of programs you might encounter.

 The specific concentration areas available may vary between program and school.
 As such, some may not exactly match these descriptions, might have fewer options, or might include things not mentioned here.
 Some may even span several of these examples.
 For example, Family Nurse Practitioner or FNP Masters Degree Schools might look at primary care for a wide range of ages and lifestyles.
 If you want to learn more about your options, reach out to the school you’re considering with questions.